Independent Scrutiny of Police Powers Panel

-The Scrutiny of Police Powers (SoPP) Panel is made up of local people from a diverse range of backgrounds who want to help the Police and Crime Commissioner (PCC) monitor the use of force by the police such as the use of a Taser.
+The Independent Scrutiny of Police Powers (ISoPP) Panel is made up of local people from a diverse range of backgrounds who want to help the Police and Crime Commissioner (PCC) monitor the use of force by the police such as the use of a Taser.

-The Scrutiny of Police Powers (SoPP) Panel is made up of local people from a diverse range of backgrounds.
+The Independent Scrutiny of Police Powers (ISoPP) Panel is made up of local people from a diverse range of backgrounds.

 Panel members attend quarterly meetings to review a sample of files and footage on the use of police powers.